nnstreamer/nntrainer/docs/configuration-ini.md

 ### Network Section

-Network section includes the hyper-parameters about Network such as mini batch size, name of model file to save trained weight, epoch and etc.
+Network section includes the hyper-parameters about Network such as batch size, name of model file to save trained weight, epochs and etc.

 Start with "[Model]"